How To Make Friends Pay Back The Money They Owe You

 What happens to the friendship?

-It’s totally up to you to decide if you’ll still remain as friends after everything that has happened.
-Despite the fact that I’ve already seen so many friendships end because of money, I’ve also witnessed a handful who were able to survive this unpleasant experience and continue with the friendship as if it never happened.
+It’s totally up to you to decide if you’ll remain friends after everything that has happened.
+Although I’ve already seen so many friendships end because of money, I’ve also witnessed a handful who were able to survive this unpleasant experience and continue with the friendship as if it never happened.

 ———